hikeventures/hikeventures.github.io/_posts/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 <a href="https://www.rei.com/product/843146/acr-electronics-resqlink-gps-personal-locator-beacon"><button type="button" class="btn btn-danger">Read more about the ACR ResQlink+ 406</button></a>

 ## Conclusion
 My personal preference goes towards the  [DeLorme InReach Explorer](https://www.rei.com/product/877499/delorme-inreach-explorer-satellite-messenger) as it has also messenger function.
-If you don't need the messenger and tracking function then you should probably get the [ACR ResQlink+ 406](https://www.rei.com/product/843146/acr-electronics-resqlink-gps-personal-locator-beacon).
+If I would not need the messenger and tracking function then I would probably get the [ACR ResQlink+ 406](https://www.rei.com/product/843146/acr-electronics-resqlink-gps-personal-locator-beacon).

 ---